open-wc/open-wc/packages/testing/README.md

   fixtureCleanup();
 }

-// you can also write it like this - note that is exactly what the side-effect does afterEach(() => {
+// Alternatively, you can add the fixtureCleanup in the afterEach function, but note that this is exactly what the automatically registered side-effect does. afterEach(() => {
   fixtureCleanup();
 });